Learning by training: emergent return-point memory from cyclically tuning disordered sphere packings: Cyclic training encodes a memory

 What is perhaps surprising, however, is that the parameters during the 23rd cycle appear to be nearly co-linear.
 Apparently, once on the absorbing manifold, the training dynamics only explores a single degree of freedom when tuning continuously between $\numin$ and $\numax$.
 To show that this is not a consequence of the particular projection in Fig.~\ref{fig:parameter}c, we define $\theta_\perp$ as the distance (in parameter space) from a given set of parameters $\boldsymbol \theta$ to the line that connects the parameters at $\numax$ and $\numin$ from the last half cycle of training, see Fig.~\ref{fig:parameter}d.
 More precisely, given these reference parameters $\boldsymbol{\theta}_{\numax}$ and $\boldsymbol{\theta}_{\numin}$, then

 where

 Figure~\ref{fig:memory}a(ii) shows $\theta_\perp$ obtained during the readout calculations.
-Within the training range, $\theta_\perp$ is less than $10^{-4}$, indicating that indeed these parameters are very nearly colinear.
-However, this breaks down immediately outside the training range.
+Within the training range, $\theta_\perp$ is less than $10^{-4}$, indicating that indeed these parameters are very nearly colinear. {This is likely connected to the results of Falk et al.~\cite{falk2023learning}, who show significantly increased adaptability after cyclicly training elastic networks.} However, this {colinearity} breaks down immediately outside the training range.
 While the data is not perfectly correlated, this at least informs the apparent ease of training within the absorbing manifold.